Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: The diffusion equation

 The proofs of the previous two theorems reflect once again how much more complex the class $\# P$ is compared to the complexity class $\# P_1$.
-Unfortunately, the results do not show that the computation of the solution is $\# P$-complete.
+Unfortunately, the results do not show that the polynomial-time computability of solutions is sufficient for $FP=\# P$.
 However, we believe that this is the case and proving or disproving this claim is subject of future work.
-We formulate \begin{con} Under the conditions of Theorems \ref{th:diffusion.prl.h} and \ref{th:diffusion.prl.f}, the computation of the solution is $\# P$-complete. \end{con} In the following section, we show that in fact the solution of the diffusion equation with space independent external force $f(t,x)=f(t)$ is indeed $\# P$-complete.
+We formulate \begin{con} Under the conditions of Theorems \ref{th:diffusion.prl.h} and \ref{th:diffusion.prl.f}, the solution is polynomial-time computable if and only if $FP=\# P$. \end{con} In the following section, we show that in fact the solution of the diffusion equation with space independent external force $f(t,x)=f(t)$ is indeed $\# P$-complete.
 However, as we will see this assumptions leads to a space independent solution that is a solution to a trivial ordinary differential equations.